Azure/GenAIOps/README.md

 ![Header](media/genaiopsheader.png)

 This repository provides practical guidance and applied recommendations for implementing GenAIOps using Azure services.
 While it does not aim to be an exhaustive or prescriptive guide, it presents a structured set of best practices and how-to resources tailored to typical scenarios encountered when developing GenAI applications on Azure.
-The content is designed to support both individuals just getting started and experienced teams looking to refine their practices.
+The content supports both newcomers and experienced teams refining their practices.
 ## Highlights

-- Learn how to bootstrap your project in under an hour
+- Learn how to bootstrap your project
 - Provision resources with Infrastructure as Code
 - Easy-to-configure and extend templates
 - Leverage Azure AI Foundry